valkey-io/valkey-doc/docs/data-types/lists.md

 3) "bike:3"
 {{< /clients-example >}}

-The above `LTRIM` command tells Redis to keep just list elements from index 0 to 2, everything else will be discarded.
+The above `LTRIM` command tells Valkey to keep just list elements from index 0 to 2, everything else will be discarded.
 This allows for a very simple but useful pattern: doing a List push operation + a List trim operation together to add a new element and discard elements exceeding a limit.
 Using